sangoma/safepy2/README.md

 The `safe.api` library provides a quickly and easy way of getting access to a remote product.
 It fetches the specification file from the device and uses it to dynamically generates a wrapper around the described documentation.
-Care it taken to try and attach documentation to `__doc__` fields where it's provided, so the resulting wrapper should be fairly well documented internally.
+Care is taken to try and attach documentation to `__doc__` fields where it's provided, so the resulting wrapper should be fairly well documented internally.